mvolkmann/blog/src/prolog.md

 abstract machine code for the Warren Abstract Machine (WAM).
 Searches in WAM use an efficient hash-based approach.

+The table at {% aTargetBlank "http://www.complang.tuwien.ac.at/ulrich/iso-prolog/conformity_testing", "Conforming Testing" %}
+describes the degree to which each implementation conforms to the ISO standard.
+One reason to select a conforming implementation is that it increases the likelihood that your code will run in other implementations.
+Switch may be necessary in order to gain performance or specific features.

 ### SWI-Prolog

 <img alt="SWI-Prolog logo" style="width: 20%"